spangeometry/spyapp/README.md

 - Once you update the Cipher protocol you will have to update the CaesarCipher with a decrypt method.
 [Done]

 2. Create a new cipher named AlphanumericCesarCipher that implements the Cipher protocol.
 Add the cipher to the CipherFactory.
 Your cipher should:
-- Only take alphanumeric input. (characters A-Z, a-z and numbers 0-9) [Restrict text to alphanumerics only]
+- Only take alphanumeric input. (characters A-Z, a-z and numbers 0-9) [Restrict text to alphanumerics only, or strip input]
 - The output should only include characters A-Z or 0-9.
 Lower-case characters should be converted to upper-case before they are encrypted.
 [Uppercase is done]
 - The mapping should be cyclical in either direction.
     Example: